-Before and After School annual tuition is divided into five bi-monthly installments for Burbank, Chenery, Green Meadow and Fowler (September, November, January, March, May); or four installments aligning with academic quarters for BHS (September, November, February, April).
+Before and After School annual tuition is divided into five bi-monthly installments for Burbank, Chenery, BMHS 7-8, Green Meadow and Fowler (September, November, January, March, May); or four installments aligning with academic quarters for BMHS 9-12 (September, November, February, April).

 Summer camp invoices are sent after our designated drop/change date.
-Tuition deposits are applied and the balance are due in one installment.
+Tuition deposits are applied and the balance is due in one installment.
 If a parent wishes to discuss a payment plan, they should contact the Executive Director.